imconfly/imconfly/README.md

 Web server for full-custom images conversion on-the-fly.
 Fast cache, low resources consumption.

-Imconfly uses CLI applications like [Imagemagick](http://www.imagemagick.org/) with full-custom set of parameters for images conversion.
+Imconfly uses CLI applications like [Imagemagick][imagemagick-url] with full-custom set of parameters for images conversion.
 This is extremely flexible approach, you can create any transformation you need, using any CLI tool or bunch of CLI tools.

 On the other hand, Imconfly is designed for fast serving once transformed images with low resources consumption.
-These images can be served by [Nginx](http://nginx.org/) or any fast-and-light static web server.
+These images can be served by [Nginx][nginx-url] or any fast-and-light static web server.

 Quick example
 -------------